 The first 32 teams to gain entry into the tournament do so automatically by winning their conferences.
 The remaining 36 slots are filled by “at-large” teams.
 A 10-member selection committee consisting of athletic directors and conference commissioners undergoes an arduous and multi-layered process to determine the 36 at-large teams and subsequently finalize seeding and brackets.

-This year, the committee will employ the NCAA Evaluation Tool (NET) as its primary sorting method for determining at-large entrants.
+The committee will again employ the NCAA Evaluation Tool (NET) as its primary sorting method for determining at-large entrants.
 The NET replaces the RPI (Rating Percentage Index), which had been utilized since 1981.

 - Game results